contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 As you can see, the image has been stored and given a new URL (placed under the `images.contentful.com` domain).

-Now, we are ready to publish our Asset.
+Now, we are ready to publish our asset.
 Note that we must specify the correct `X-Contentful-Version` on our header:

 #### URL